No Exam Life Insurance

 What does a no exam life insurance policy entail?

-A traditional life insurance policy may require an application process that includes submitting to a full medical exam, which typically includes blood work and a urine sample as well as a check of your weight, blood pressure, and cholesterol, the whole deal.
+A traditional life insurance policy may require an application process that includes submitting to a full medical exam, which typically includes a blood test and a urine sample as well as a check of your weight, blood pressure, and cholesterol, the whole deal.

 That process can take some time—as much as six weeks.
 If you’re like a lot of people, that might push you away from buying life insurance until you’re a bit older and (maybe) more patient, but remember, as you get older, you’ll face higher premiums.